andrewchambers/orderly/man/orderly.1.md

 for this file is for creating nested **orderly** supervision trees that start in order.

+### \-start-complete BIN

+An optional command to run when the first startup completes successfully, this can be used to signal to parent orderly instances initialization can continue.

+### \-on-restart BIN

+An optional command to run before each restart that is triggered by a command failure.

+### \-on-failure BIN

+An optional command to run when orderly encounters an unrecoverable error, and must abort operation.

+### \-all-commands BIN

+Shorthand for setting all commands to the same script, in this case env variables can disambiguate the action to take.

+### \-{start-complete,on-restart,on-failure}-timeout SECONDS (default=120)\`

+The number of seconds to wait for a given command before giving up and triggering a restart.
+A negative value means no timeout.

 ### \-check-delay PATH (default=5)

 The amount of time in seconds to wait between health check loops.